Utkarsh-Sharan/Inventory-And-Shop-System/README.md

-# Inventory and Shop System - Unity Game 🎮🛒
+# Inventory and Shop System 🎮🛒

 ## Overview 🌟
 This project is a Unity game featuring an **Inventory and Shop System**.
 The game divides the screen into two UI panels: one for the Shop and one for the Player's Inventory.
 Players can gather resources, manage their inventory, and interact with the shop to buy or sell items.